← Back to Blog

 Try Some Substitutes - Use EXISTS Instead of IN

-For example, consider the following query which uses IN:
+Consider the following query which uses IN:

 SELECT * FROM Orders WHERE CustomerID IN (SELECT CustomerID FROM Customers WHERE City = 'Berlin');